 2. Show appreciation to others by sending thank you notes.

-6. Connect with your children on the ride home from school by asking them what happened during their day that they are grateful for.
-Discover four additional ways to ensure a happy afterschool routine.
+5. Connect with your children on the ride home from school by asking them what happened during their day that they are grateful for.

-9. Give your time by helping others, which will teach your children to recognize the positive aspects of their own lives.
-Participate in the Create to Donate campaign or work on a WeeWork for Good kit.
+8. Give your time by helping others and volunteering as a family, which will teach your children to recognize and be grateful for the positive aspects of their own lives.
+Learn how to choose the best volunteer activities for your family.

 10. Read books about gratitude with your children.
-Check out my book review of The Thankful Book and enjoy these other super books about gratitude.
+Check out my book review about My Grateful Book by Diana Smith, and enjoy these other books about gratitude, too.

 How will you celebrate World Gratitude Day?